FSA digital communication rules and guidelines

-If you have arrived here after receiving an email from the moderators, then please read this page carefully.
-After that, if you still feel that your post has been removed unreasonably then please contact gareth@forestschoolassociation.org.
+If you have arrived here after receiving a communication from the moderators, then please read this page carefully.
+After that, if you still feel that your post has been removed unreasonably then please contact enquiries@forestschoolassociation.org.

 Introduction